interest-protocol/suitears/README.md

 ├─ quadratic_vesting_wallet — "Wallet that allows withdrawals according to a quadratic vesting" governance
 ├─ dao — "Decentralized autonomous organization"
-├─ dao_quest — "DAO module to create atomic quests"
+├─ dao_potato — "DAO module to create a RequestPotato"
 ├─ dao_treasury — "A treasury plugin for the DAO module" math
 ├─ fixed_point64 — "Fixed point math module for x << 64 numbers"